ec25b1019/MaRS-Club-Task-1/README.md

 # MaRS-Club-Task-1
-This repo is the submission of task 1 of MaRS club
+This repo is the submission of task 1 of the MaRS club